sanmai/pipeline/README.md

 # Classes and interfaces

-- `\Pipeline\Simple` is the main user-facing class for the pipeline with sane defaults for most methods.
+- `\Pipeline\Standard` is the main user-facing class for the pipeline with sane defaults for most methods.
 - `\Pipeline\Principal` is an abstract class you may want to extend if you're not satisfied with defaults from the class above.
 E.g. `getIterator()` can have different error handling.
 - Interface `Pipeline` defines three main functions all pipelines must bear.